-- 43. Children Missing Education (CME), and private fostering: pupils who disappear from education, or go missing for periods of time, are far more vulnerable to abuse and neglect.
-More information is provided in Charterhouse's separate policy Joiners, Leavers, and Long Term Absences (CME).
-Appendix A of that policy summarises the School's response to children missing education and must be read by all employees and volunteers new to Charterhouse.
-It explains that staff are required to notify the DSL of any pupil who leaves the School permanently at an irregular point in their education or, during term-time, remains absent from school for more than 10 days without (for example) medical certification, since schools are required to inform the local authority.
-It also explains that staff are required to inform the DSL if they become aware that, at any time including during school holidays, a pupil has been resident for 28 days or more (consecutively) with a person in the UK who is not a close family member, since this is the legal threshold at which the local authority must be informed. - 44.
-Family and community: A number of particular family situations can suggest that children have needs at Level Four because they significantly increase the chances of abuse or neglect.
-Members of staff who, perhaps in conversation with pupils, become aware of any of the following should consult the DSL: - families in which relationships have broken down, such that pupils have either moved beyond parental control or been excluded from their home - families in which separation or divorce involve the child being used as a pawn - families in which mental health, substance abuse (including alcoholism) or disability makes it difficult for parents to provide children with adequate support - families in which a parent is in prison or involved in serious criminal activity - families in which one member abuses another (domestic abuse and violence).
+- 44. A number of family situations can suggest that children have needs at Level Four because they significantly increase the chances of abuse or neglect.
+Members of staff who, perhaps in conversation with pupils, become aware of any of the following should consult the DSL: - families in which relationships have broken down, such that children have either moved beyond parental control or been excluded from the home - families in which separation or divorce involve the child being used as a pawn - families in which mental health, substance abuse (including alcoholism) or disability makes it difficult for parents to provide children with adequate support - families in which a parent is in prison or involved in serious criminal activity - families in which one member abuses another (domestic abuse and violence).

-Staff should be aware that the exposure of children to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on them.
-More information can be found on the Healthy Surrey: domestic abuse website.
+More information on domestic abuse can be found on the Healthy Surrey: domestic abuse website.
 Advice can be sought from the SW Surrey Domestic Abuse Outreach Service (01483 898884).
-Charterhouse is signed up to Operation Encompass, which notifies a school's DSL when Surrey Police have been called out to the homes of pupils in this context.
+Charterhouse is signed up to Operation Encompass, which provides confidential notifications to schools when Surrey Police have been called out to the homes of pupils in this context.